 People said the stupidest things – ‘It’s un-American’.
 Trying to improve your investment returns is un-American?
 What they meant is, ‘Real guys out there pick stocks’.

 The passive folks were underdogs for a long time, but as the years passed the research continued to mount up in their favour.
 We now know beyond a shadow of doubt that active stock-picking can’t live up to its marketing hype.

 Special Snowflake Syndrome

 Let’s say you’re struck with a flash of red-hot insight that tells you Apple stock is a screaming buy.
 You speed-dial your broker and load up on a big parcel of shares.
 By definition, the people selling their holdings to you have the equal and opposite opinion.
 Both the buyers and the sellers think they’re getting a ‘deal’, and that the other camp are suckers.
 Only one of them will be proven right.
-(Meanwhile, the broker is laughing like a loon as he clips the ticket on both sides of the transaction.)
+(Meanwhile, the broker is laughing all the way to the bank, clipping the ticket on both sides of the transaction.)

 By chance, you’d expect to be right about half the time, and wrong the other half of the time.
 Of course, you know the odds don’t apply because you’re a special snowflake, way smarter than those idiots on the other end of the trade.